Illinois-IoT/main-project/tutorials/day3/day3.md

     break
 ```

 Then, We will need to augment the incoming images.
-Let's convert the image to grayscale as color has no bearing on motion detection other than adding noise to the data.
+Let's convert the image to grayscale, as color has no bearing on motion detection other than adding noise to the data.
 We also apply Gaussian blurring to smooth our images.

 ``` Python
 current_frame = cv2.cvtColor(image,cv2.COLOR_BGR2GRAY)